influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-roles.md

 * `admin`
 * SuperAdmin

 Within an organization, the valid roles are member, viewer, editor, and admin.
-In order to manage organizations and users across all organizations, the SuperAdmin role allow special permissions.
+In order to manage organizations and users across all organizations, the SuperAdmin role allows special permissions.

 #### Member (`member`)

-Members (given the `member` role) are Chronograf users who have been added to organizations, but do not have any functional role.
-A member can authenticate, but they are without access to any content within an organization.
+Members are Chronograf users who have been added to organizations without any specified functional roles.
+Although a member can authenticate, the member cannot access any content within an organization.

 By default, new organizations are created with `member` as the default role.